-The series chronicled the adventures of newly appointed Minister for Administrative Affairs, the Rt.
-Honourable James Hacker, MP (played with affable confusion by Paul Eddington).
-At the beginning of his term in office the well meaning Hacker found his ideas for genuinely innovative new measures constantly thwarted by the very embodiment of the self-serving, status-quo preserving faceless mandarins of the Civil Service; Sir Humphrey Appleby.
-(A wonderfully devious character of monstrously Machiavellian proportions, brilliantly portrayed by the late Nigel Hawthorne).
+The series chronicled the adventures of the newly appointed Minister for Administrative Affairs, the Rt.
+Honourable James Hacker MP (played with affable confusion by Paul Eddington).
+At the beginning of his term in office the well meaning Hacker found his ideas for genuinely innovative new measures constantly thwarted by the very embodiment of the self-serving, status-quo preserving faceless mandarins of the Civil Service; Sir Humphrey Appleby (a wonderfully devious character of monstrously Machiavellian proportions, brilliantly portrayed by Nigel Hawthorne).
 But as the series unfolded Hacker's self-confidence and increasing mastery of the tricks of governmental in-fighting saw him slowly but surely turn the tables on Hawthorne's 'Old Boy Network', and master the art of political manipulation to often hilarious effect.

 Yes Minister ended its run with both viewer popularity and creative quality intact.
-But if television audiences thought at the time that they had seen the last of the politically mis-matched Whitehall odd-couple they were to be very pleasantly mistaken.
-Hacker and Appleby returned to the screens of the nation between 1986-1989 to battle anew in the same creative team's equally successful and quality drenched sequel: Yes Prime Minister, which saw Hacker seated at the very fountainhead of British political power.
+But if television audiences thought at the time that they had seen the last of the politically mismatched Whitehall odd couple, they were to be very pleasantly mistaken.
+Hacker and Appleby returned to the screens of the nation between 1986 and 1989 to battle anew in the same creative team's equally successful and quality drenched sequel: Yes Prime Minister, which saw Hacker seated at the very fountainhead of British political power.

-But it will be the darkly comical political sparring-waged unceasingly between Jim Hacker and the smooth-talking, back-stabbing, Sir Humphrey Appleby, which keen observers of situation comedy will continue to cherish long after the real politicians of the day have faded from most people's memory.
+But it will be the darkly comical political sparring battles waged unceasingly between Jim Hacker and the smooth-talking, back-stabbing, Sir Humphrey Appleby, which keen observers of situation comedy will continue to cherish long after the real politicians of the day have faded from most people's memory.

 Published on February 13th, 2019.
-Written by Laurence Marcus & SRH "We've become rather fond of each other - like a terrorist and his hostage" (1999) for Television Heaven.
+Written by Laurence Marcus Peter Henshuls "We've become rather fond of each other - like a terrorist and his hostage" (1999) for Television Heaven.